itwesley/dotfile/README.md

-# It's my all dotfiles in here.
+# It's my all of dotfiles in here.